Efenstor/Uralic-keyboard-layouts/README.md

 # Kamassian-keyboard-layout

 Linux shell script that installs the Kamassian keyboard layout (Cyrillic characters).
+The layout also includes characters for the existing Cyrillic alphabets of various other Uralic and Turkic languages.

 Does install, uninstall and test install.
 Requires *xmlstarlet*.
 Hopefully Bourne Shell-compatible.